A Simple Way To Break Bad Habits

 Taking Your Efforts to the Next Level

-Now that you know what the habit loop is and how to map it for yourself, you can use these techniques as you seek to conquer whichever bad habits plague you.
-This free, printable tool is a great resource for simplifying that task.
+Now that you know what the habit loop is and how to map it for yourself, you can use these techniques as you seek to conquer whichever bad habits you’re ready to change.
+Dr. Jud’s free, printable Map My Habit tool is a great resource for simplifying the process.
+For more on how these habit-breaking principles apply to anxiety, explore the anxiety habit loop or hear Dr. Jud discuss it on Good Morning America and the Today Show.

 Sources